-Beyond money, retirement, your career, the home you live in, where you’ve been or what you’ve accomplished Waldinger and his associate researchers are clear about the outcome of the 75 year study of Adult Development:
+Beyond money, retirement, your career, the home you live in, where you’ve been or what you’ve accomplished, Waldinger and his associates are clear about the outcome of the 75 year study:

 You need love to live a fulfilled life.

-Their conclusions are rooted in the way your nervous system responds to social interaction, friendship, and love allowing your brain to stay healthier longer and keeping emotional pain and physical pain limited.
+Their conclusions are rooted in the way your nervous system responds to social interaction, friendship, and love.
+All three factors create a healthier brain—which stays healthier longer—and decreases emotional pain and physical pain.

-In fact, data collected indicated that regardless of social status or wealth, people who feel lonely and lack love in their lives are less healthy and die younger.
+In fact, data collected indicated that regardless of social status or wealth, people who feel lonely and lack love are less healthy and die younger.

-According to Waldinger, “the quality of your close relationships” are what matters, "it's not just the number of friends you have, and it's not whether or not you're in a committed relationship."
+According to Waldinger, “the quality of your close relationships” is what matters.
+"It's not just the number of friends you have, and it's not whether or not you're in a committed relationship."